 \subsubsection{Generation Module}

-This module begins by capturing the author's context and their selected modification labels.
-The system then proceeds into iterative processing handled by the following agents:
+This module begins by capturing the user's context and their selected modification labels.
+The system then proceeds into iterative processing handled by the following functions:

-\textit{Recommender Agent:} The recommender agent's core function is to generate multiple strategy combinations based on a author-selected label.
-When a author chooses a label, the agent analyzes the current textual features to identify the best combination from its associated strategy set (Section \ref{strategy_design}).
-Prompts are constructed using in-context learning and chain-of-thought principles based on the strategy design space (Table \ref{DesignSpace}).
-The agent considers several factors when recommending strategies for each label, including strategy definitions, usage guides, examples, and the original text’s role within the broader context of the entire text to recommend the most suitable strategies.
-The final output consists of multiple strategy combinations, which are then passed to the scorer to filter and select the top-scoring versions that has higher scientific exposition or narrative engagement score.
+\textit{Recommender function:} The recommender function's core function is to generate multiple strategy combinations based on a user-selected label.
+When a user chooses a label, the function analyzes the current textual features to identify the best combination from its associated strategy set (Section~\ref{strategy_design}).
+Prompts are constructed using in-context learning and chain-of-thought principles based on the strategy design space (Appendix \textbf{Table 5}).
+The function considers several factors when recommending strategies for each label, including strategy definitions, usage guides, examples, and the original text’s role within the broader context of the entire text to recommend the most suitable strategies.
+The final output consists of multiple strategy combinations, which are then passed to the scorer to filter and select the top-scoring versions that have higher scientific exposition or narrative engagement score.

-\textit{Generator Agent:} The generator agent create child nodes based on author input instructions.
-When generating new content, the generator receives two types of input to form a new node: (1) strategy recommendations from the Recommender Agent, which are used to guide the generation of revised text that aligns with the author's chosen direction (Labels).
-The generator adopts in-context learning, referencing the recommended strategies' definitions, usage guidelines, and examples to perform content modifications based on the previous node (adopted from Section \ref{strategy_design} ); and (2) author-specific refinements passed from the front end during regeneration.
+\textit{Generator function:} The generator function creates child nodes based on user input instructions.
+When generating new content, the generator receives two types of input to form a new node: (1) strategy recommendations from the Recommender function, which are used to guide the generation of revised text that aligns with the user's chosen direction (Labels).
+The generator adopts in-context learning, referencing the recommended strategies' definitions, usage guidelines, and examples to perform content modifications based on the previous node (adopted from Section~\ref{strategy_design}); and (2) user-specific refinements passed from the front end during regeneration.
 These refinements may include prompt adjustments, combining nodes, or deactivating particular strategies.